Trial of Cambodian reporters who used to work for US begins | WTOP

 Rights groups have characterized their case as a flagrant attack on press freedom.

-By the end of 2017, the government had closed more than two dozen radio stations, some of which had rebroadcast Radio Free Asia’s programs.
+By the end of 2017, the government had closed more than two dozen radio stations, some of which had rebroadcast RFA’s programs.
 The English-language The Cambodia Daily newspaper also was forced to shut down, leaving almost all critical voices inside the country hushed.

-Radio Free Asia is funded by an independent U.S. government agency, and says its mission is “to provide accurate and timely news and information to Asian countries whose governments prohibit access to a free press.”
+RFA is funded by an independent U.S. government agency and says its mission is “to provide accurate and timely news and information to Asian countries whose governments prohibit access to a free press.”
 Its programs are transmitted by radio and television and also carried online.

-The former journalists in interviews this week with The Associated Press insisted they have done nothing wrong and hoped the court would drop both the charges against them.
-Police in March 2018 added a charge of producing pornography, which is punishable by up to a year in jail.

-“If the court is independent and the trial is conducted according to the law, we do hope that we will be freed because we have done nothing wrong according to the charges,” Yeang Sothearin said in a phone interview.

-“We hope that we will get a good result from the Friday trial and that we will be freed,” Uon Chhin added.

-Rohit Mohajan, a spokesman for Radio Free Asia, said in an email that the two face “unsubstantiated charges, which never should have been brought forward in the first place.”
+RFA spokesman Rohit Mahajan said in an email that the two face “unsubstantiated charges, which never should have been brought forward in the first place.

 “The Phnom Penh Court Municipal Court can rectify this unnecessary and troubling situation by dismissing the case and all charges against them without delay,” he said.

 Police initially said the two had been detained for running an unlicensed karaoke studio.
-But they were later accused of setting up a studio for RFA — which they deny — and charged with espionage.
+But they were later accused of setting up a studio for RFA, which they deny, and were charged with espionage.

+Uon Chhin testified that his contract had ended and he was building a karaoke studio when he was arrested, but denied allegations that it was meant for the secret use of his former employer.
+He said he sent the video clips at the request of his former boss, and they concerned openly available news, not state secrets.
+He also said he had never known or had any contact with any agents of the U.S. Central Intelligence Agency.

+Yeang Sothearin also admitted working on two stories after leaving RFA’s employ.
+He said he didn’t realize it would get him in legal trouble, because it was simply news already known to the public.

 “The fabricated case against the ex-RFA journalists is intended as a strike against media that dares to criticize the Cambodian government,” Phil Robertson, deputy Asia director at Human Rights Watch, said this week.
 “Chhin and Sothearin should never have had to face these bogus espionage charges, and all judicial restrictions on them should be lifted.”

-Note: This story has been updated to correct the spelling of the surname of the Radio Free Asia spokesman to Mahajan instead of Mohajan.